 Spinach Smoothie Recipe

-This Spinach Smoothie Recipe is a great way to get way to start your day and get additional nutrients, and powerful greens into your diet.
-It’s simple to make and delicious tasting.
+Start your mornings with our Spinach Smoothie Recipe!
+It is a great way to get way to start your day and get additional nutrients, and powerful greens into your diet.
+Best of all, it is simple to make and delicious tasting.

-- Fresh produce blended would give you a quick boost of vitamins and minerals.
+- Loaded with Nutrients: Fresh produce are blended in this smoothie, giving you a quick boost of vitamins and minerals, first thing in the morning.

-- The greener its color, the better.
-Your picky eaters will find this smoothie sweet and light, just like our kale apple banana smoothie, and orange creamsicle smoothie, just to name a few.
+- The Color: The greener its color, the better it’s for you.
+Plus, your picky eaters will find this smoothie sweet and light, similar to our kale apple banana smoothie, and orange creamsicle smoothie, just to name a few.

-- Kid-friendly too!
-You can serve this smoothie to your kids before or after school, giving them a natural and refreshing vitamin boost.
+- Kid-Friendly: You can serve this smoothie to your kids before or after school, giving them a natural and refreshing vitamin boost that’s healthier than junk food.

-For our smoothie recipe, you will only need these 4 ingredients to make this simple, refreshing smoothie.
+For our spinach smoothie recipe, you will only need the following 4 ingredients:

 1. BANANA: Bananas are loaded with nutrients that are beneficial for everyone.
 Besides being loaded with fiber and potassium, they help control high blood pressure, boost energy and increase stamina, and improve gut health and digestion.